iredmail/docs/en_US/iredmail-easy/2-iredmail-easy.best.practice.md

 ## How the fearless upgrade works

-iRedMail Easy splits config files of softwares to 2 parts: Core and Custom, this is the magic of fearless one-click upgrade.
+iRedMail Easy splits config files of software to 2 parts: Core and Custom, this is the magic of fearless one-click upgrade.

 iRedMail Easy maintains core config files to make sure everything works as